 |Isle of Man Open (2016)|

-The 2016 edition of the Isle of Man International tournament, taking place from Oct 1-9, features a very strong top group, having been successfully lured from the usual stars of the concurrent Millionaire Chess (2016) tournament's lineup.
-Caruana, Nakamura, and So are leading the participants' list, with over 20 other grandmasters rated above 2600 following, and many more strong players.
+The 2016 edition of the Isle of Man International tournament took place from Oct 1-9.
+It featured a strong top group, having been successfully lured from the usual stars of the concurrent Millionaire Chess (2016) tournament's lineup.
+Caruana, Nakamura and So were leading the participants' list, with over 20 other grandmasters rated above 2600 following, and many more strong players.

-Note: Naiditsch took a 1/2 point bye in round 3; Shirov, round 5.
+Official site: http://www.iominternationalchess.co...
+Note: Naiditsch took a 1/2 point bye in round 3; Shirov the same in round 5, and Wang Hao in round 4.

 | page 1 of 24; games 1-25 of 583